finallyupper/polyp-seg/README.md

 - Download dataset from https://www.kaggle.com/datasets/balraj98/cvcclinicdb and run `setup.py` to split dataset into train/valid/test for hold-out validation.
 (I provided in `data/metadata` for reproducibility)
 - **NOTE**: If you just want to test the model, download the checkpoint from [here](https://drive.google.com/file/d/1bvz2WSxLjC37cq_vlq4GzmUmXcx8RHG_/view?usp=sharing).
+- You can see short EDA on `eda.ipynb`.

 ## Getting Started
 Create Virtual Environment and install all dependent packages (requirements can be found at `requirements.txt`):